Mining self-similarity: Label super-resolution with epitomic representations: Experiments

 When the area to be super-resolved is small, we can perform epitomic LSR \emph{using the imagery itself as an epitome}.
 We experiment with small tiles from \textbf{North} ($256\times256$ up to $2048\times2048$ pixels).
 For a given tile, we initialize an epitome with the same size as the tile, with uniform prior, mean equal to the true pixel intensities, and fixed variance $\sigma^2=0.01$.
 We then embed low-res NLCD labels from the tile into this epitome just as described above and run the LSR inference algorithm.
-The probabilities $p(\ell|i,j)$ are then the predicted land cover labels\footnote{In these experiments, we found it helpful to work with $2\times$ downsampled images and use $7\times7$ patches for embedding, with approximately $0.05|W|^2$ patches sampled for tiles of size $W\times W$, and to normalize the $\beta_{n,i,j,c}$ by $c$ to force a uniform posterior on positions.}.
-An example appears in Fig.~\ref{fig:lsr_big_example}, and more in the appendix.
+The probabilities $p(\ell|m,n)$ are then the predicted land cover labels\footnote{We found it helpful to work with $2\times$ downsampled images and use $7\times7$ patches for embedding, with approximately $0.05|W|^2$ patches sampled for tiles of size $W\times W$.}.
+An example appears in Fig.~\ref{fig:lsr_big_example}, and more in the SI.
 The results of this \emph{self-epitomic} LSR, performed on a large evaluation set dissected into tiles of different sizes, can be seen in Table~\ref{tab:lc_sr_results}.

 \textbf{Results.} From Table~\ref{tab:lc_sr_results}, we draw the following conclusions: